mtalha-codes/mmqlc/README.md

 ### Key Restrictions:
 1. Forking, redistribution, or creating derivative works is prohibited.
-2. The code may not be used for your academic submissions (e.g., final year projects, assignments) or included in resumes/portfolios.
+2. The code may not be used for your academic submissions (e.g., final year projects, assignments) or included in resumes/portfolios except the owner(which is ME).
 3. Contributions are allowed only with prior written permission.
-Email **khankkhan123apsacs@gmail.com** if you'd like to contribute.
+Email **khankkhan123apsacs@gmail.com**

 For more details, see the [LICENSE](LICENSE) file.
 ---